Partnership Board members

 The Centre for Doctoral Training in Aerosol Science is a multidisciplinary collaboration between over 50 industrial and public-sector partners.

 Members of the Partnership Board collectively represent the 50+ industrial, NGO and governmental organizations that constitute the Aerosol CDT partnership network.
-The board currently consists of representatives from the 5 thematic areas which are Health, Techonology, Atmospheric Aerosols, Measurement Techniques and Basic Aerosol Processes.
+The board currently consists of representatives from the 5 thematic areas which are Health, Technology, Atmospheric Aerosols, Measurement Techniques and Basic Aerosol Processes.

 Additional membership may be considered for functions beyond the thematic areas, such as marketing or policy engagement.
 Please contact our CDT Partnership Administrator if you are interested in representing any of the thematic areas at our Partnership Board.